Accorata/StellarisModding/AscensionLeaderTraits/Description.md

-Before release: (synth) age of machines/endless drive, maybe increase size of obsfuscated code?

 [h1] Ascension Leader Traits [/h1]

 Ascension Leader Traits adds many new veteran, negative, and destiny traits that are available to any leader who has a trait from an ascension path.
-Each aims to focus on more specific abilities that leaders could develop from psionic otherworldly visions, to having a cybernetic swiss-army knife built-in to one's arm, to failing subroutines in a synthetic.
+Each aims to focus on more specific abilities that leaders could develop from psionic otherworldly visions to having a cybernetic swiss-army knife built-in to one's arm, to failing subroutines in a synthetic.

 These leader traits are weighted to be somewhat rare and balanced to be slightly more powerful than an average trait, however like any leader trait, their effectiveness will vary on one's current strategy and build.